paulfioravanti/steno-dictionaries/dictionaries/code.md

 vim-related outlines), and hence use [Ultisnips][] for all my snippets.
 You find all the Ultisnips snippets I use in [my dotfiles][].

-If you want to see an example of coding with steno in action, check out the following videos I have made:
+If you want to see an example of coding with steno in action, check out my [steno coding YouTube playlist][].

-- [Build a real-time Twitter clone with steno using LiveView and Phoenix 1.6][]
-- [Rails 7: The Steno Demo][]

 ---